 8. Use the Correct Length Pocket Screw

-Tip: When I use different length screws for a furniture project I will sometimes write lightly in pencil next to the pocket the length of screw I need to use.
-Other times I will use painter’s tape to write a note of the length of screw I need to use.
+TIP: When I use different length screws for a furniture project, I will sometimes write lightly in pencil next to the pocket the length of screw I need to use.
+Other times I will use painter’s tape to note the length of screw I need to use.

 9. Avoid Over Tightening